crossproduct42/alttprandohelper/readme.txt

     - Green areas are attainable with your current items (the logic assumes you have access to bombs)
     - Red areas are unreachable.
     - Yellow areas are unreachable, but you can see what item is there!
-	- The "Mimic Cave" location is the exception.
-Yellow means the item is POSSIBLE, given the correct medallion requirement and key layout of Turtle Rock.
+		- exceptions for Mimic Cave and Escape Sewer Side Room are noted in the captions
+	- Blue areas are attainable, but will require dark room navigation.
     - Gray areas have already been searched.
-(The chests between Link's house and Sanctuary start off as Gray by default.)
+(The chests between Link's house and Sanctuary start off as Gray by default in Standard Mode.)
-    - Click a Red/Green/Yellow square to check it off and turn it Gray.
+    - Click a Red/Green/Yellow/Blue square to check it off and turn it Gray.
-	- You may want to click a Red/Yellow square if you get it via Fake Flippers, or see the item and decide you do not want it.
+	- You may want to click a Red/Yellow square if you get it via minor glitches, or see the item and decide you do not want it.
-    - Click a Gray square to revert it to Red/Green/Yellow (the tracker will recalculate whether it's reachable)
+    - Click a Gray square to revert it to Red/Green/Yellow/Blue (the tracker will recalculate whether it's reachable)

 	*PRO TIP!!!
 The "Agahnim" icon is very important in the tracker's logic!
-Remember that you can kill Agahnim as long as you have Cape or L2 (or better) sword!
+Remember that you can kill Agahnim as long as you have Cape+Sword or L2 Sword (watch out for dark room)!
 Will killing him open up new item locations?
 Click on him to see!

 Large squares are dungeons!